 We are keeping an ear to the ground so that when updates and regulations occur surrounding the Tax Cuts and Jobs Act, you will know first.
 Check back here and follow us on social media to receive breaking news as it occurs.

-Have questions about how the legislation affects your personal and business tax planning for 2018?
+Have questions about how the legislation affects your personal and business tax planning?
 Contact your local Blue & Co. tax advisor.

 By Amy Sandlin, CPA, Tax Senior Manager at Blue & Co.
 A pass-through entity tax proposal is currently making its way through the Kentucky General Assembly as part of a larger tax omnibus bill (Kentucky House Bill 360).
 The pass-through entity (PTE) tax provisions in the bill are intended to be retroactive to January 1, […]

 By Laura Rakaska, CPA, Tax Manager and Amy Sandlin, CPA, Tax Senior Manager at Blue & Co.
 On February 22nd, Governor Eric Holcomb signed Indiana Senate Enrolled Act 2, making Indiana the 30th state to enact pass-through entity tax (PTET) legislation.
 This bill received full bipartisan support because it levels the playing field for businesses […]

 By Amy Sandlin, CPA, Tax Senior Manager at Blue & Co.
 Kentucky House Bill 1 was signed into law by Governor Beshear on Friday, February 17th.
 It reduces the individual income tax rate another 0.5 percent in 2024.
 This is a continuation of what we saw in 2022.
 Last year’s legislation (HB 8) gave us […]